imbryan/day-tracker/README.md

 # Day Tracker
 This is a desktop program designed to help you track daily statistics.
+Requires python to be installed.

 ## Features
-### To-do
+### Current
  * Commandline interface.
 Will eventually be replaced with a GUI
+ * Ability to create categories
- * Ability to create categories and data entries
+ * Ability to create entries for current day

+### To-do
  * Ability to modify day entries other than the current day
  * Generate graphs for given time spans